 Ron Aharoni (Technion)

-Imre Bárány (Renyi Institute Budapest), to be confirmed
+Imre Bárány (Renyi Institute Budapest)

 Giulia Codenotti (Universität Frankfurt)